cjdbarlow/Part-One/cell_contents.md

 Indicators used for calculation of:
 * Plasma volume
-A colloid that will be retained in the vascular compartment; e.g. radio-labelled albumin.
+A colloid that will be retained in the vascular compartment; e.g. radio-labeled albumin.
 * ECF volume
-A substance which can enter the interstitium but not cells; e.g. thiosulphate.
+A substance which can enter the interstitium but not cells; e.g. thiosulfate.
 * Total body water
-A substance which can enter all compartments frelly; e.g. heavy water ($$^2H_2O$$).
+A substance which can enter all compartments freely; e.g. heavy water ($$^2H_2O$$).
 * ICF volume
 Can be measured by the difference between calculated ECF volume and TVW.